ECoR thrust on timely disposal of scrap - OrissaPOST

 A total of 11 e-Auctions have been conducted by ECoR in all the three divisions in June.
 In the month of July also, six e-Auctions have been conducted till date.

 Notably, scrap is generated in any industrial activity involving machinery, tools and other assets.
-After completion of the life of these assets, these are to be replaced for better performance.
-Scrap should be disposed of timely so that it can be recycled to convert it into other usable forms.
-This also helps in making the environment cleaner and hygienic.
+After completion of the life of these assets, these are to be replaced for better performance and safety.
+Scrap should be disposed timely so that it can be recycled to convert it into other usable forms.
+This also helps in making environment cleaner and hygienic.

 Leave a Reply